dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ### **Using the FetchItem method to fetch a message**

+{{% alert color="primary" %}}
+Note, the [FetchItem](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/fetchitem/) method returns message without attachments.
+To fetch messages with attachments, use the [FetchItems] method, described in the section below.
+{{% /alert %}}

-The [FetchItem](https://apireference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/methods/fetchitem) method is more preferred if you want to fetch a [MapiMessage](https://apireference.aspose.com/email/net/aspose.email.mapi/mapimessage) and operate with MAPI properties.
+The [FetchItem](https://reference.aspose.com/email/net/aspose.email.clients.exchange.webservice/iewsclient/methods/fetchitem) method is more preferred if you want to fetch a [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage) and operate with MAPI properties.
 You can also use this method to fetching any Outlook item, such as a contact, appointment, task, etc.

 ```csharp
 IEWSClient client = EWSClient.GetEWSClient("https://outlook.office365.com/ews/exchange.asmx", "testUser", "pwd", "domain");